strongdm/accessbot/docs/CONFIGURE_ACCESSBOT.md

 * **SDM_SENDER_NICK_OVERRIDE**.
 Nickname to be used for all requests.
 Default = None (_useful for testing_)
 * **SDM_SENDER_EMAIL_OVERRIDE**.
 Email to be used for all requests.
 Default = None (_useful for testing_)
 * **SDM_AUTO_APPROVE_ALL**.
 Flag to enable auto-approve for all resources.
 Default = false
 * **SDM_AUTO_APPROVE_TAG**.
 Tag to be used for auto-approve resources.
+Its value should be `true` or a list of users groups, separated by commas, that can be auto-approved (for this you also need to configure the SDM_GROUPS_TAG var).
 The tag value is not ignored, delete tag or set it false to disable.
 Default = None
 * **SDM_AUTO_APPROVE_ROLE_ALL**.
 Flag to enable auto-approve for all roles.
 Default = false
 * **SDM_AUTO_APPROVE_ROLE_TAG**.
 Tag to be used for auto-approve roles.
 The tag value is not ignored, delete tag or set it false to disable.
 Default = None
 * **SDM_ALLOW_RESOURCE_TAG**.
 Tag to be used for only showing the allowed resources.
 Ideally set the value to `true` or `false` (e.g. `allow-resource=true`).
 When there's no tag assigned, all resources are allowed (default behavior).
 Default = None ([see below](#using-tags) for more info about using tags)